kra53n/curview/README.md

 **CurView** - Currency View.
-Service that allow controle finance and benefits from it.
+The service that allow controle finance and benefits from it.